amrvac/amrvac/tests/mhd/icarus/README.md

 ## Necessary files
 The most important files to run Icarus are the

--User file setting up the simulation (mod_usr.t) -Parameter file that fixes the numerical method, computational domain and Icarus specific settings -The solar wind boundary (.vtk file)
+- User file setting up the simulation (mod_usr.t)
+- Parameter file that fixes the numerical method, computational domain and Icarus specific settings
+- The solar wind boundary (.vtk file)
--The CME parameter file (.in file)
+- The CME parameter file (.in file)

 ## Additional Scripts

 The additional files are uploaded to generate necessary files for Icarus.

--input_boundary_generate.vtk - this python script generates the input VTK file from the standard WSA output file.
+- input_boundary_generate.vtk - this python script generates the input VTK file from the standard WSA output file.
 If you have multiple WSA standard boundary files, it can combine into the timedependent input file.
 The paths and information should be indicated correctly in the user definition segment of the script.
--convert_output_euhforia_format.py - This python script converts the standard output .csv files which are the satellite to the standard EUHFORIA format with the corresponding satellite names in the filename.
+- convert_output_euhforia_format.py - This python script converts the standard output .csv files which are the satellite to the standard EUHFORIA format with the corresponding satellite names in the filename.